aleph2c/miros/doc/patterns.rst

 over and over until your event is handled or, it reaches the top most state of your :term:`HSM<Hierarchical State Machine>`.
 This means that any inner state method will automatically inherit the hook code of any outer state.
-The outer most state contains the ultimate hook; this is why the pattern is called what it is.
+The outer most state contains the ultimate hook; this is why the :term:`pattern<Pattern>` is called what it is.

 .. image:: _static/ultimate_hook4.svg